-10 Disconnect the battery negative terminal.
-There are four separate ignition HT coils, one on the top of each spark plug.

-11 To gain access to the coils, undo the eight bolts, noting the correct fitted position of the wiring clip, and remove the access cover from the centre of the cylinder head cover.

-12 To remove an HT coil, depress the retaining clip and disconnect the wiring connector, then pull the coil off the spark plug and remove it along with its rubber seal.
+- 10 Disconnect the battery negative terminal.
+There are four separate ignition HT coils, one on the top of each spark plug. - 11 To gain access to the coils, undo the eight bolts, noting the correct fitted position of the wiring clip, and remove the access cover from the centre of the cylinder head cover. - 12 To remove an HT coil, depress the retaining clip and disconnect the wiring connector, then pull the coil off the spark plug and remove it along with its rubber seal.

-13 Testing of the coil consists of using a multimeter set to its resistance function, to check the primary (LT "+"to "-" terminals) and secondary (LT "+" to HT lead terminal) windings for continuity, bearing in mind that on the four output, static type HT coil there are two sets of each windings.
+- 13 Testing of the coil consists of using a multimeter set to its resistance function, to check the primary (LT "+" to "-" terminals) and secondary (LT "+" to HT lead terminal) windings for continuity, bearing in mind that on the four output, static type HT coil there are two sets of each windings.
 Compare the results obtained to those given in the Specifications at the start of this Chapter.
-Note the resistance of the coil temperature, the results in the Specifications are approximate values for when the coil is at 20°C.
+Note the resistance of the coil windings will vary slightly according to the coil temperature, the results in the Specifications are approximate values for when the coil is at 20°C. - 14 Check that there is no continuity between the HT lead terminal and the coil body/mounting bracket.